 - Eliminating miscommunication

-It is crucial to pay attention to detailed requirements beforehand as further adjustments during the development process often cause project delays and cost increase.
-On top of that, there is even a risk of project failure if the key points are determined imprecisely.
+It is crucial to pay attention to detailed requirements beforehand as further adjustments during the development process often cause project delays and a cost increase.
+On top of that, there is even a risk of a failure if the key points are determined imprecisely.

 Understanding the definition of requirements in software engineering plays an essential role.
-First, it helps deeply analyze project needs and identify the right scope of work.That being so, it results in cost optimization as your custom business software product will include only the most significant features.
+First, it helps deeply analyze project needs and identify the right scope of work.That being so, it results in cost optimization as your custom tech product product will include only the most significant features.

 Furthermore, knowing the differences between functional and non-functional requirements will empower you to support customers with a better experience.